kiman3/Index/README.md

 # Index
-Index of projects, 2011–today.
+- Index of projects, 2011–today.

-NB!
-Don't upload db/ folder to staging/production …
+- Index of texts, currently in progress.